Faster Verified Explanations for Neural Networks: Experimental Evaluation

 \textbf{Network Architectures.} In order to assess the scalability of \textsc{FaVeX} and of the presented definition, we consider $4$ different feedforward ReLU networks of varying sizes, detailed in Table~\ref{table:architectures}.
 The hardness of neural network verification mainly depends on the number of activations acting non-linearly. \texttt{FC-10x2} is a fully connected network with two hidden layers of width equal to $10$. \texttt{FC-50x2} displays the same structure, but with hidden layers of width $50$.
 Both networks have relatively few activations, and were trained using standard (SGD-based) network training and $\ell_1$ regularization. \texttt{CNN-7} is a $7$-layer convolutional network that is commonly employed in the certified training literature (networks trained for verified robustness), where it reaches state-of-the-art performance~\cite{DePalma24}: we use this to showcase scalability on networks relevant to the broader robust machine learning literature, and take the trained networks directly from previous work~\cite{DePalma24}.
 As \texttt{CNN-7} has $2.3 \times 10^{5}$ activations, we also train (using the same training scheme) a narrower $3$-layer version, named \texttt{CNN-3}, which has $2.46 \times 10^{4}$ activations. \texttt{CNN-7} and \texttt{CNN-3} were trained to be robust against perturbations of $\epsilon=0.2$ and $\epsilon=\frac{2}{255}$ on MNIST, and CIFAR-10, respectively.

-\textbf{Computational Setup.} We run all the experiments on a single GPU, using 6 CPU cores and allocating 20GB of RAM.
+\textbf{Computational Setup.} We run the experimental evaluation on a single GPU, using 6 CPU cores and allocating 20GB of RAM.
 In order to run multiple experiments at once, we use different machines, but allocate each combination of network and dataset to a specific machine for consistency.
 We employed the following GPU models: Nvidia RTX 6000, Nvidia RTX 8000.
 All machines are equipped with the following CPU: AMD EPIC 7302.

 \textbf{Tuning.} Before launching the experiments, we tested different configurations of the \textsc{OVAL} framework in order to minimize the overall runtime.
 We found it beneficial to avoid the custom branch-and-bound, and to call the MILP solver before any branching (see Section~\ref{sec:impl-verifier}) on all the \texttt{FC-10x2} experiments, and on the \texttt{FC-50x2} MNIST experiments.
 The only hyper-parameter associated to \textsc{FaVeX} is $k$, the maximal number of leaves to be stored for reuse before discarding them.
 We tune $k \in \{0, 25, 100, 500, 5000, 50000\}$ on test images not employed for the evaluation.
 We leave the number of leaves unbounded if the tuning points to $k=50000$: this is the case on the fully-connected network instances for which we do not directly resort to the MILP solver (\texttt{FC-50x2} on GTSRB and CIFAR-10).